chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 ![The body-json PLSQL Handler code.](./images/3.1-body-json-demo-plsql-handler-image-2.png " ")

-The following code example then performs an `INSERT` on the `DEMO_TABLE` and relies upon various HTP procedures to "print" the results to a user, client, or application.
+The following Resource Handler code example then performs an `INSERT` on the `BODY_JSON_DEMO_TABLE` and relies upon various HTP procedures to "print" the results to a user, client, or application.

 ```sql
 DECLARE